 Equity, Diversification, and Inclusion Efforts

 In past years CAMDA has managed to have a good gender balance among keynotes and invited speakers.
-Last year we were hosting Ms Dr Catherine Lozupone as a distiguished keynote speaker and Ms Dr Kinga Zielińska as an invited speaker.
+Last year we were hosting Ms Dr Hakime Öztürk nad Ms Dr Kinga Zielinska as an invited speaker.
 CAMDA also puts a lot of efforts to especially promote young researchers at the beginning of their scientific career.
-CAMDA featured speakers from: Austria, Canada, Germany, Mexico, Palestine, Poland, Qatar, Spain, U.S.A.
+CAMDA featured speakers from: Austria, China, Finland, Germany, Mexico, Israel, Poland, Palestine, Romania, Spain, U.S.A.

 Word cloud of CAMDA topics